nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

 Use a tool like Canva to create an attractive image, and you can use it every time you want to share the call to action.

-Work this message into each of your social media platforms once every couple of weeks so people have a chance to see it.
+Work this message into each of your social media platforms at least once a month so people have a chance to see it.

 People who mail you a check might be interested in giving you their email address to get news and the inside scoop about your nonprofit.